Perennial

 Plant in rich, moist soil with good airflow.
 Thin stems in spring for mildew prevention.
 Divide every 2–3 years to maintain vigor.
 Deadhead for rebloom.
 Spreads by runners — divide to control.

-See bee balm in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring bee balm alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring bee balm alongside companion plants.

 Frequently Asked Questions